lhbikos/ReC_Psychometrics/docs/10-CFA_1stOrder.md

-**(Placeholder, more to come!)APA Results Section:**
+### APA Results Section (so far...)

-**Model testing**.
-To evaluate the models we, we used confirmatory factor analysis (CFA) in the R package, *lavaan* (v.0.6-9) with maximum likelihood estimation.
+>**Model testing**.
+To evaluate the models we, we used confirmatory factor analysis (CFA) in the R package, *lavaan* (v.0-6.9) with maximum likelihood estimation.
 Our sample size was 304.
 We selected fit criteria for their capacity to assess different aspects of the statistical analysis.
 As is common among SEM researchers, we reported the Chi-square goodness of fit ($\chi^2$).
 This evaluates the discrepancy between the unrestricted sample matrix and the restricted covariance matrix.
 Although the associated $p$ value indicates adequate fit when the value is non-significant, it is widely recognized that large sample size can result in a statistically significant p value [@byrne_structural_2016].
 The comparative fit index (CFI) is an incremental index, comparing the hypothesized modelat least .90 and perhaps higher than .95 [@kline_principles_2016].
 The root mean square error of approximation (RMSEA) takes into account the error of approximation in the population and expresses it per degree of freedom.
 As such, the fit indicator considers the complexity of the model.
 Ideal values are equal to or less than .05, values less than .08 represent reasonable fit, and values between .08 and .10 represent mediocre fit.
 The standardized root mean residual is a standardized measure of the mean absolute covariance residual -- the overall difference between the observed and predicted correlations.
 Values greater than .10 may indicate poor fit and inspection of residuals is then advised.
-Because we were interested in comparing nested models we used the Chi-square difference test where a significant chi-square indicates statistically significant differences in models.
-Additionally we used Akaike’s Information Criterion (AIC) and the Bayesian Information Criterion (BIC) that take model complexity and sample size into consideration.
-Models with lower values on each are considered to be superior.
-Kline (2016) advised researchers to be cautious when using these criteria as strict cut-offs.
+Kline [-@kline_principles_2016] advised researchers to be cautious when using these criteria as strict cut-offs.
 Elements such as sample size and model complexity should be considered when evaluating fit.
 Table 1 provides a side-by-side comparison of the resulting parameter estimates and fit statistics; Figures 1 and 2 provide a graphic representation of the models tested.

-Our first model was unidimensional where each of the 22 items loaded onto a single factor representing overall gendered racial microaggressions for Asian American women.
-Standardized pattern coefficients ranged between -.030 and .799 and were not all statistically significant.
-The Chi-square index was statistically signficant ($\chi ^{2}(209)=1004.136, p < .001$) indicating likely misfit.
-The CFI value of .58 indicated poor fit.
-The RMSEA = .11 (90% CI [.11, .20]) suggested serious problems.
-The SRMR value of .12 exceeded the warning criteria of .10.
-The AIC and BIC values were 17755.028 and 17918.577, respectively, and will become useful in comparing subsequent models.
+>Our first model was unidimensional where each of the 24 items loaded onto a single factor representing overall, gendered racial microaggressions towards Asian American women.
+The Chi-square index was statistically signficant ($\chi ^{2}(209) = 444.451, p < .001$) indicating likely misfit.
+The CFI value of .81 indicated poor fit.
+In contrast, the RMSEA = 0.061, 90% CI(0.053, 0.069) and SRMR = 0.067both fell within the ranges of acceptability.
+The AIC and BIC values were 16862.028 and 17025.577, respectively, and will become useful in comparing subsequent models.

-Our second model was a single-order, multidimensional model where each of the 22 items loaded onto one of four factors.
-Standardized pattern coefficients ranged between .59 and .80 on the AF factor, between .64 and .82 on the AS factor, between .35 and .60 on the MI factor, and between .59 and .82 on the AUA factor.
-The Chi-square index was statistically signficant ($\chi ^{2}(203)=220.858, p < .186$) indicating reasonable fit.
-The CFI value of .99 exceeded the recommendation of .95.
-The RMSEA = .017 (90% CI [.000, .031]) was satisfactory.
-The SRMR value of .058 remained below the warning criteria of .10.
-The AIC and BIC values were 16983.750 and 17169.602, respectively.
+>Our second model was a single-order, multidimensional model where each of the 22 items loaded onto one of four factors.
+Standardized pattern coefficients ranged between .37 and .60 on the AF factor, between .37 and .63 on the AS factor, between .33 and .56 on the MI factor, and between .43 and .60 on the AUA factor.
+The Chi-square index was statistically signficant ($\chi ^{2}(203)=232.453, p = 0.076$) indicating reasonable fit.
+The CFI value of 0.972 exceeded the recommendation of .95.
+The RMSEA = MSEA = 0.022 (90%CI[.000, 0.034]) was satisfactory.
+The SRMR value of 0.047 remained below the warning criteria of .10.
+The AIC and BIC values were 16662.030 and 16847.882, respectively.

-The Chi-square difference test ($\chi ^{2}(6)= 783.28, p < .001$) was statistically significant and AIC and BIC values of the multidimensional value were lowest.
+>The Chi-square difference test ($\chi ^{2}(6)= 211.998, p < .001$) was statistically significant and AIC and BIC values of the multidimensional value were lowest.
 Thus, we conclude the multidimensional model (i.e., the first-order, correlated factors model) is superior and acceptable for use in preliminary research and evaluation.

 *We will continue to create, evaluate, and compare models in the next lesson.*